rubymonsters/ruby-for-beginners/15_everything_an_object.md

 If you are curious what methods are defined on a certain object, then you can quickly pop into IRB and ask the object for its methods.

-That's right, `methods` is a method defined on all objects.
-When you call it then it will return an array of symbols, which are the method names.
+That's right, `methods` is a method defined on all objects (just like `class`, and `is_a?`).
+When you call it then it will return an array of symbols, which are all of the method names that the object has.
 It makes sense to sort this array, so it's easier to read:

 ```ruby
 $ irb